ziadsawalha/chessboard/CONTRIBUTING.md

 * All modues and methods **must be documented**.
 * All code must pass **PEP-8, PEP-257, flake8** checks with any exceptions explicitly noted and justified.
 * Follow the OpenStack Hacking Guidelines as documented in [HACKING.rst][hacking] and automated in our style tests using the `hacking` module.
+* For simple functions, put tests in the docstring to keep them self-contained.

 ## <a name="commit"></a> Git Commit Guidelines